google/grr-doc/installing-grr-server/from-release-deb.md

     ```

     If you have never installed MySQL on the machine before, you will be
     prompted for a password for the 'root' database user.
+After installation
-Typically, you will
+    completes, you will typically want to create a new database
-    want to create a new database user for GRR afterwards and give that user
+    user for GRR and give that user access an empty database that
-    access an empty repository that the GRR server installation will use.
+    the GRR server installation will use:

-    However, if you want, you may provide the credentials for the root
+    ```bash
+    mysql -u root -p
+    ```

+    ```bash
+    mysql> CREATE USER 'grr'@'localhost' IDENTIFIED BY 'password';

+    mysql> CREATE DATABASE grr;

+    mysql> GRANT ALL ON grr.* TO 'grr'@'localhost';
+    ```
+    Creation of a new user is optional though since GRR can use the credentials
-    user to GRR instead.
+    of the root user to connect to MySQL.

 2. Download the latest server deb from <https://github.com/google/grr/releases>: